Keisuke Honda

+Keisuke Honda (本田 圭佑, Honda Kēsuke) is a Japanese former professional footballer and manager who played as a midfielder.

 A versatile player, Honda usually played as an attacking midfielder, but could also play as a winger, a false nine or as a deep-lying playmaker, and frequently featured as a right winger for Milan during the 2014–15 season.
 A quick and creative player, he was also known for his accuracy from bending free-kicks, powerful striking ability from distance, dribbling skills and delivery as a set-piece specialist.

 Honda earned over 90 international caps between 2008 and 2018, playing at the 2010, 2014 and 2018 World Cups.
 He was also part of the squad which won the 2011 Asian Cup, where he was also voted Player of the Tournament.

 Club career

 Early career

 Born and raised in Settsu, Honda had belonged to the local junior youth team at Gamba Osaka, but was not promoted to the youth team.
 When Honda was a Seiryo High School student, he made an appearance at J.League Cup as Special Designated Youth Player in 2004.
 After graduating high school, he began his professional career in 2005, with J1 League side Nagoya Grampus Eight.